 Sometimes attorneys use trust account funds before they have a right to do so.
 She might take trust account money before it's earned because she's having cash flow problems.
 She might not have completed billable work before some looming expense must be paid — payroll, office rent, or costs being advanced in a contingent fee case.

-So she takes more from the trust that she actually has a right to take at that point in time.
-An attorney "borrowing" these funds might have every intention of putting it back but this kind of situation usually snowballs and ends very badly for the lawyer — as well as the client.
+So she takes more from the trust that she has a right to take at that point in time.
+An attorney "borrowing" these funds might have every intention of putting it back, but this kind of situation usually snowballs and ends very badly for the lawyer — as well as the client.

 Sometimes either the attorney or someone with access to the trust account has reached a point of greed or desperation.
-Attorneys with substance abuse problems or gambling addictions can be particularly vulnerable to this type of mistake, but it sometimes it happens for reasons that don't appear clear.
+Attorneys with substance abuse problems or gambling addictions can be particularly vulnerable to this type of mistake, but sometimes it happens for reasons that don't appear clear.

 This trust account mistake is the one most likely to end a legal career when it's committed by a lawyer, but the lawyer is still the one on the hook for repaying the funds even if it's committed by a paralegal or a bookkeeper.